tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 > When the slice is realized over an IP dataplane, the G-FAS can be encoded in the IP header (e.g. as an  IPv6 option header).

-A detailed review of NRP scale considerations is presented in {{?I-D.dong-teas-nrp-scalability}}.

 ### Network Resource Partition Resource Reservation

 Bandwidth and network resource allocation strategies for slice policies are